 A picture of a trawler called the Elk on many web sites about this ship show a vessel with port number H440, but this shows a different vessel that was built in Glasgow and scrapped in 1933.

-The shipbuilders Cook, Welton & Gemmel Ltd constructed thousands of vessels and many of them were wrecked and still remain on the seabed.
-The Elk is similar to the Sheraton on Hunstanton Beach that was built by the same shipyard five years later than the Elk.
+The shipbuilders Cook, Welton & Gemmell Ltd. constructed thousands of vessels and many of them were wrecked and still remain on the seabed.
+The Elk is similar to the trawler Sheraton wrecked on Hunstanton Beach, she was built by the same shipyard five years later than the Elk.
 The steam trawler Viola was also built by the same company in 1906 and she is still afloat at Grytviken, a deserted whaling station in Cumberland Bay on the remote South Atlantic island of South Georgia.

 Diving the Elk

-HMT Elk was located in 1981, she lies upright on a flat sandy seabed on a heading of 320 degrees.
+HMT Elk was reported to have been located in 1977 but was finally located in June 1981 with her hull intact, lying upright on a flat sandy seabed with her bows to the north west (329° T).
 To the south and west 60m away from the wreck is the large expanse of Elk reef.
-The first divers to see her reported that the superstructure had sheared away with nothing remaining above deck level.
+The first divers to see her reported that the wheelhouse and masts had sheared away with nothing remaining above deck level.
+In 1983 the Elk was the subject of a wreck search project by Plymouth Polytechnic and was surveyed using side scan sonar for many years after.

 If you have any more information about this ship then please contact us.